-Hello spring!
-The temperatures climb into comfort zone, nature gives its best and the sun puts a smile on our faces, spring is like being freshly in love!
-But even the most beautiful season of the year has its dark side, because the first rays of sunshine also call a lot of ticks on the scene.
+Hello summer!
+The temperatures climb into comfort zone, nature gives its best and the sun puts a smile on our faces.
+But even the most beautiful season of the year has its dark side, because the warm rays of sunshine also call a lot of ticks on the scene.
 They are already lurking in forests, parks, gardens, bushes and shrubs from mid-February, waiting for potential victims.
 But the dangerous bloodsuckers especially love mild, summery temperatures.
 Strictly speaking, a few consecutive days with temperatures above 6 degrees Celsius are enough to wake the parasites from their torpor.

 Ticks endanger the health of humans and dogs

 Ticks are not only dangerous for us humans.
 The arachnids can be carriers of numerous viruses or bacteria, and their bite can also cause serious, life-threatening infections by dogs, including Lyme disease or meningitis.
 The tricky part is, the symptoms, such as recurring inflammation of the joints, muscle pain, constant dog fatigue, or frequent fevers that seem to have no cause, may not appear until weeks, even months later.
 At a time when the tick bite is long forgotten.
 So it happens again and again that sick dogs are not treated at all with regard to a tick bite.